emperorofmars/stf-unity/Docs/stf_format.md

 - [STF-Unity Specific Notes](#stf-unity-specific-notes)

 ## JSON Definition
-The JSON definition consists of 4 properties in the root object, all of which must contain a `type` property.
+The JSON definition consists of 4 `UUID → object` dictionaries in the root object.
+All objects must contain a `type` property.
 - `asset` Information about the file.
 Has to define one or more root-nodes, depending on the `type`.
 The default asset-type has a single root node.
 - `nodes` An object of UUID → node pairs.
 Nodes can have a list of components and child-node UUID's.\
 Nodes can reference: `node_components`, `resources`, `resource_components`